 Don’t Miss these Amazing Things to Do in London this Summer

 When you come to London, you immediately think of the likes of Big Ben, The London Eye, St. Paul’s… But what about the less-known, equally charming and wondrous alternatives that are yet to be popularly discovered?
 I speak of the culture-infused back streets of London, bulging with history, excitement and insight into how we Londoners spend our hard-earned tender away from the chock-a-block, world-renowned attractions.
+These are out ideas of what to do in London this summer.

 Now, have you ever wanted to go to a junkyard, drink and attempt to sink the perfect putt?
 Well, want no longer!
 Shoreditch boasts London’s version of the vastly popular “Junkyard Golf”, originated from the success of Manchester, located just down Brick Lane.
 Golf is the marmite sport; some love it, some hate it.
 However, with the addition of a crazy, fun, alternative atmosphere and the promise of your favourite cold beverage, what’s not to like at Junkyard Golf!?